PO number is a unique identifier for a specific transaction present on a purchase order form which is legally binding.

 What is a PO Number?

-How is this created?
+How is a PO number created?

 Various accounting software is available that can assign a number and automatically creates a field for putting this number in the purchase order form.
 This saves a lot of your time and effort and eases up your job.

-What are PO Invoice and Non-PO Invoice?
+What are PO invoices and Non-PO Invoices?

-Lastly, as we have understood the theory of a purchase order number, let’s discuss PO and Non-PO Invoice.
+Lastly, as we have understood the theory of a purchase order number, let’s discuss PO and Non-PO invoices.
 The basic difference between the above-mentioned terms is that the first one consists of a PO number, whereas the latter one does not.

 PO invoice holds a specific PO number that was mentioned initially in the purchase order.
 But a Non-PO invoice doesn’t have that as a purchase order was not created for a specific transaction.
 There are some cases where a purchase order may not be generated.